EVerest/everest-core/docs/source/explanation/module-configurations.rst

 be implemented by you) via an EVerest module.

-All those modules required for a dedicated system environment will have to be connected so that they an communicate with each other.
+All those modules required for a dedicated system environment will have to be connected so that they can communicate with each other.
 Such a configuration could look like this:

 .. image:: images/module-config-overview.png